SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-mailbox-access.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: End User
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 57e12f07-3b14-45bd-9a82-e6032d14214f
-description: "Learn how administrators can enable or disable POP3 and IMAP4 access to specific mailboxes in Exchange 2016."
+description: "Summary: Learn how administrators can enable or disable POP3 and IMAP4 access to specific mailboxes in Exchange 2016."
 ---

 # Enable or disable POP3 or IMAP4 access to mailboxes in Exchange 2016

-Learn how administrators can enable or disable POP3 and IMAP4 access to specific mailboxes in Exchange 2016.
+ **Summary**: Learn how administrators can enable or disable POP3 and IMAP4 access to specific mailboxes in Exchange 2016.

 After you enable and configure POP3 or IMAP4 on an Exchange 2016 server as described in [Enable and configure POP3 on an Exchange 2016 server](configure-pop3.md) and [Enable and configure IMAP4 on an Exchange 2016 server](configure-imap4.md), all user mailboxes (with the exception of the Administrator mailbox) can be accessed by using POP3 or IMAP4.
 You can use the procedures in this topic to disable POP3 and IMAP4 access to specific mailboxes.